JEFH507/org-chart-goose-orchestrator/Technical Project Plan/PM Phases/Phase-6/PHASE-6-RESUME-FOR-SYSTEM-REVIEW.md

    - Step 2: Save to database
    - Step 3: Which containers to restart
    - Step 4: How to verify new profile loaded
-   - Step 5: How to test in Goose session
+   - Step 5: How to test in goose session

 4. **Handling Service Failures:**
    - Vault sealed - how to unseal
    - Database connection lost - how to reconnect
    - JWT tokens expired - how to get new ones
    - Privacy Guard not responding - restart procedure
-   - Goose container stuck - debug and restart
+   - goose container stuck - debug and restart

 ---